How to counteract too much Worcestershire sauce? (5 ways)

 You can also add a starchy ingredient to your dish that can help absorb the excess Worcestershire sauce.

-Starch is composed of two different types of glucose polymer: the linear amylose, and the highly branched amylopectin backbone with linked side chains.
-The amylose to amylopectin ratio varies for waxy starches (mainly composed of amylopectin chains) and for high-amylose starches (where amylose exceeds 40% of the total starch).
 Linear amylose chains have been reported to possess greater capacity to interact with many plant compounds, such as phenolics, tannins, and alkaloids than highly branched amylopectin chains, thus forming non-inclusion complex at the external surface of the starch polymer, mainly through hydrogen bonds, hydrophobic interaction or electrostatic and ionic interactions (2).

-You can also add a small dough of flour to neutralize the flavour.
+You can also add a small dough of flour to neutralize the flavor.
 This will help absorb the extra Worcestershire sauce right away and also do not soak up any liquid, so be careful about how long you keep it in.

 Add ketchup

 You can also add ketchup as required.
-This will also neutralize the flavour of the Worcestershire sauce.
+This will also neutralize the flavor of the Worcestershire sauce.
 Add ketchup slowly, tasting after every addition to make sure that you do not add too much of it.

 Ketchup is typically a strong-tasting sauce that contains spices, vinegar, sugar, and salt and is commonly used to mask the flavor of food (5).